janklab/jl-pkgman/README.md

 # jl-pkgman: A Package Manager for Matlab

-It's kind of a pain to install and manage third-party Matlab packages. jl-pkgman is here to make that easier.
+It’s kind of a pain to install and manage third-party Matlab packages. jl-pkgman is here to make that easier.
 It is a package manager for Matlab libraries and code.
-It's inspired by pip, Mac Homebrew, and Maven.
+It’s inspired by pip, Mac Homebrew, Maven, and Octave’s `pkg` tool.

 > WARNING: jl-pkgman is currently under early development.
 It is ALPHA quality
 > software, and not ready for production use.
 Use at your own